The beginners guide to SEO and PPC marketing in 2022 (updated)

 How do we find broken links?

 Broken links on your website point to resources that don’t exist.
 These can either be internal links (links to your site) or external (links to other websites).
 Customers usually let businesses know when a page isn’t loading, but there is also a range of broken link checker tools, such as Moz, Google Search Console and website plugins.
-These tools list all your broken links and their causes, enabling you to quickly fix them before they negatively effect your SEO ranking.
+These tools list all your broken links and their causes, enabling you to quickly fix them before they negatively affect your SEO ranking.

 How do we fix broken links?